loveencounterflow/intershop/README.md

   [hengist](https://github.com/loveencounterflow/hengist))
 * [ ] document dev cycle (i.e. how to develop features in local copy w/out having to re-published for each change)
+* [ ] make InterShop Mirage more useful by providing out-of-the-box configuration directives, default to updating datasources on rebuild; documentation